-The deadline for applying for the 2018 program is October 15, 2017 at 11:59 p.m.
+The deadline for applying for the 2020 program is October 15, 2019 at 11:59 p.m.
 After submitting an application, you will be contacted by a member of the Youth Sailing Committee to have either an interview in person, telephone, or by Skype.

 Your references will be called.
 Applicants will be notified by email in the beginning of December as to whether they will be offered a contract.
-The Youth Sailing Committee will conduct interviews of applicants.
+The Youth Sailing Interview Committee will conduct interviews of applicants.
 The interviews will focus on three areas:

-- General sailing knowledge and the conditions on Tomales Bay
+General sailing knowledge and the conditions on Tomales Bay

-- Why the applicant wants to be an instructor in the IYC Youth program
+Why the applicant wants to be an instructor in the IYC Youth program

-- What skills, experience, and strengths does the applicant have that will contribute to success as an instructor in the program.
+What skills, experience, and strengths does the applicant have that will contribute to success as an instructor in the program.

-2018 IYC Youth Sailing Job Descriptions Head Instructor ($750/week)
+2020 IYC Youth Sailing Job Descriptions Head Instructor ($890/week)

 The Head Instructor (HI) is responsible for the overall management of the program.
 The Head Instructor will work with the Youth Sailing Committee (the “YSC”) to address the needs of the Program.